Srikanth (actor, born 1968)

 Meka Srikanth (born 23 March 1968) is an Indian actor who is known for works predominantly in Telugu cinema.
 He has appeared in more than 120 films.
 The actor has received one state Nandi Award, and one Filmfare Award South.
 He has starred in films like Swarabhishekam, which won the National Film Award for Best Feature Film in Telugu for 2004.
 Srikanth's another film Virodhi premiered at the Indian panorama section, at the 2011 International Film Festival of India.
 Sri Rama Rajyam also had a special screening at International Film Festival of India on 28 November 2011.
 He has also appeared in some other language films including Kannada, Malayalam and Tamil films.

 Early life

-Srikanth was born on 23 March 1968 in Gangavati of present-day Karnataka, India.
-His father, Meka Parameswara Rao (1946–2020), was a wealthy landlord who migrated from Mekavaripalem of Krishna district, Andhra Pradesh to Gangavati.
+Srikanth was born on 23 March 1968 in Gangavathi, Karnataka, India.
+His father, Meka Parameswara Rao (1946–2020), was a wealthy landlord who migrated from Mekavaripalem of Krishna district, Andhra Pradesh to Gangavathi.
 He graduated with a Bachelor of Commerce degree from Karnataka University, Dharwad and moved to Chennai to pursue a career in films.